Sheng-yen: Resuming monastic life

 From 1961 to 1968 he trained in solitary retreat in southern Taiwan at Chao Yuan Monastery.
 Sheng Yen became a lecturer at Shan Dao Monastery in Taipei and then completed a master's degree (1971) and doctorate (1975) in Buddhist literature at Rissho University in Japan.
 At the time Sheng Yen was the only major Buddhist figure in Taiwan to have earned a doctorate from a reputable foreign university.

 Sheng Yen received full transmission in the Caodong tradition in 1975 and the Linji tradition in 1978.

 Sheng Yen became abbot of Nung Chan in Taiwan in 1978 and founder of the Institute of Chung-Hwa Buddhist Culture in New York City in 1979.
 In 1985, he founded the Institute of Chung-Hwa Buddhist Studies in Taipei and the International Cultural and Educational Foundation of Dharma Drum Mountain in 1989.

-Propagation of Buddhardharma in the West
+Propagation of Buddhadharma in the West

 Sheng Yen taught in the United States starting in 1975, and established Chan Meditation Center in Queens, New York, and its retreat center, Dharma Drum Retreat Center at Pine Bush, New York in 1997.
 He also visited many countries in Europe, as well as continuing his teaching in several Asian countries, in particular Taiwan.
 Sheng Yen gave dharma transmission to several of his lay Western students, such as John Crook, who later formed the Western Chan Fellowship, and several other Western disciples such as Simon Child, Max Kalin, and Zarko Andricevic.

 Sheng Yen's health was poor in the last couple years of his life, although he still gave lectures in Taiwan.